BipoaroXigen/SPJ_TEST/README.md

 We provide several jupyter notebooks which help the user see how the library can be utilized.
 The notebooks can be found in the directory `notebooks`.

+### Showcase of basic optimalization problems solvers

+The notebook `zoo.ipynb` demonstrates the how the EO library can be used to solve variou types of optimization problems, such as optimization of simple function, multiobjective function, or symbolic regression by Genetic Programing.

 ### Solving the TSP problem

 The notebook `TSP.ipynb` demonstrates the use and performance of the library when applied to the TSP problem.